-On average, reconstituted families have slightly more children than families with children in general.
-The average number of children was 2.09.
-Around 59 per cent of the children were brought into the family by their mother.
+On average, reconstituted families have two children or slightly more than families with children in general.
+Fifty-nine per cent of the children were brought into the family by their mother.
 The share has remained at the same level for a quarter century.
-A reconstituted family is a family with at least one child aged under 18 of just one of the parents.
+A reconstituted family is a family with at least one child aged under 18 of only one of the parents.